20 Apr Following the trail of my life.

 Sitting on that half empty plane, full of sadness, lost and alone, my mind returned to my beautiful and happy niece.
 Slowly she led me back to the trail of my life.

-The sunshine cast my shadow forward along the tail and I could feel my pigtail swinging rhythmically from side to side behind me.
+The sunshine cast my shadow forward along the trail and I could feel my pigtail swinging rhythmically from side to side behind me.
 The gently rustling leaves; the soft rebound of the pine needles underfoot and suddenly I am playing with the trail once again.
 I breathe in nature’s energy… breathe out and release weeks; months of accrued sadness.
 I let it go… without regret or expectation, and in the space created something truly wonderful happens.
 I feel the fresh green shoots of a smile… born of hope, and of the joy at being completely free and alive in the moment.
 The brightest and most uplifting smile I’ve known in many months.